msi-ism/visual-meditation-app/README.md

  - users are provided visual feedback from the animation and other UI elements as guidance through their meditation

- The app was built using React.
+ The app was built using React and [Lottiefiles](https://lottiefiles.com/) animation JSON which is rendered by the [react-lottie-player](https://www.npmjs.com/package/react-lottie-player).

 ## Images